Rob Kiernan: Rangers

 On 22 June 2015, Kiernan signed a two-year deal at Rangers with the transfer fee reported to be £200,000.
 Over the course of the subsequent season, he played in central defence alongside Danny Wilson.
 The pair, however, received criticism for some of their performances, notably in the team's 3–2 loss to Hibernian in the 2016 Scottish Cup Final.
 On 19 July 2016, Kiernan extended his contract with Rangers for another year, until 2018.
 Kiernan scored his first goal for Rangers and only his third goal of his professional career on 10 December 2016, heading a James Tavernier free-kick to net the first of two goals as Rangers won 2–0.
 On 27 December 2016, he was linked with a £2m move to Fulham and the following day, during Rangers' 1–1 draw with St Johnstone, Kiernan appeared to strike Saints captain Steven Anderson.
-For this, Kiernan was offered a two-match suspension for violent conduct by the Scottish Football Association, however he chose to contest the charge, and it was ultimately dismissed by disciplinary tribunal on 12 January.
+For this, Kiernan was offered a two-match suspension for violent conduct by the Scottish Football Association, however he chose to contest the charge and it was ultimately dismissed by disciplinary tribunal on 12 January.

-Southend United
+Return to Southend United

 Kiernan returned to English football in 2017, signing a three-year contract with League One club Southend United on 3 August for an undisclosed fee.
 Kiernan was released by Southend on 31 January 2020.

 Orange County SC

 On 7 February 2020, Kiernan joined USA club Orange County SC.
+He made 47 appearances and scored two goals before retiring from football in April 2023, due to a hip injury.

 International career

 Kiernan has captained the Republic of Ireland national football team at age-group levels.
-He qualified to play for Ireland as his father was born in Co.
-Wexford.
+He qualified to play for Ireland as his father was born in County Wexford.